harshithan442005-lab/SQL_BANKING_DATABASE_PROJECT/README.md

 SQL_BANKING_ANALYTICS

 Overview

 This project is a Banking Database Analysis system built using PostgreSQL.
 It simulates real-world banking data and performs SQL-based analysis to extract business insights from customers, accounts, branches, and transactions.
 The project demonstrates practical SQL skills used in data analytics such as joins, aggregations, subqueries, CTEs, window functions, and CASE WHEN logic.

 Tools & Technologies Used

-PostgreSQL
+PostgreSQL,
-SQL
+SQL,
-Joins
+Joins,
-Aggregations (GROUP BY, HAVING)
+Aggregations (GROUP BY, HAVING),
-Subqueries
+Subqueries,
-Common Table Expressions (CTE)
+Common Table Expressions (CTE),
-Window Functions (RANK, SUM OVER, LAG)
+Window Functions (RANK, SUM OVER, LAG),
 CASE WHEN

 Database Schema

 The project consists of the following tables: customers → Stores customer personal details accounts → Stores account type and balances